ned14/nedmalloc/Readme.txt

 suggesting this.
  * { 1095 } Fixed silly assertion of null pointer dereference.
 Thanks to
 Ullrich Heinemann for reporting this.
+ * { 1096 } Fixed lots of level 4 warnings on MSVC.
+Thanks to Anteru for
+suggesting this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to